Top 10 In-Memory Computing experts to follow

 Top 10 DNA Computing experts to follow

-Prof. Leonard Adleman: Often referred to as father of DNA computing, Adleman at the University of Southern California demonstrated the first instance of DNA being used to solve a computational problem, providing the foundation for the field.
+Prof. Leonard Adleman: Often referred to as the father of DNA computing, Adleman at the University of Southern California demonstrated the first instance of DNA being used to solve a computational problem, providing the foundation for the field.

 Prof. Andrew Ellington: Operating out of the University of Texas at Austin, Ellington focuses on evolutionary biotechnology, including the application of evolved nucleic acid species in computation and nanoscale assembly.